 Electric Ink Tattoo Care

 From simple lines to bold splashes of watercolour, even mini pet faces, tattoo trends have never been so colourful.
-While the skill of the artist is paramount, what makes your ink unique is the way it looks years after the artwork is done.
+While the artist's skill is paramount, what makes your ink unique is the way it looks years after the artwork is completed.
 Enter the first vegan-friendly range of skincare, specifically designed to groom your tattoo - Electric Ink Tattoo Care.
 Louise Hilsz rates the range.

 What is it?